 To make a complaint about the railway or the services you have received from a train company, contact the Customer Services department of the company operating the service, train or station which you wish to complain about.
 Most complaints can be resolved by dealing directly with the company responsible.
-If you are unhappy with the outcome, you should contact Transport Focus.
+Many types of unresolved complaints will be 'in scope' for The Rail Ombudsman, but not all.